File Service FAQ

 Yes, deleting a project deletes the project and all associated data.

-After you select Delete this Project, the project stays active for 14 days before the files are actually deleted.
+After you select Delete this Project, the project stays active for 14 days before the files are permanently deleted.
 You can cancel the deletion during this time period.
 You also have the option to delete the files immediately.

 What access control is available?